How to Read a Hospital Monitor and Interpret Key Parameters

 What It Means

 Body temperature shows how warm your body is inside.
 It helps your care team check for fever or low temperature.
 Fever can mean infection or swelling.
 Low temperature can mean other health problems.
+For a detailed look at core vs. peripheral temperature monitoring in hospitals, see our guide on hospital temperature monitoring.

 Reading the Value